Obsessed with Boston: a 3 Day Itinerary

 After we dropped off the boats we walked along the riverside to the Museum of Science.
 This is one of the best Science Museums I have ever been to!
 The place is huge.
 My personal favorite was the Lightening Show.
 Yes, you read that right.
 Don't miss it, it's so much fun to watch, but get there early so you can get a seat.
 I recommend sitting on one of the higher floors for the best view.

 The biggest surprise about the MOS was the lunch we had there.
 I had a pulled pork sandwich that was delicious!
 Way to go Science Museum!

-On the flip-side, I wish we hadn't spent the money to go into the butterfly garden they had their.
+On the flip-side, I wish we hadn't spent the money to go into the butterfly garden they had there.
 If you've never been in a butterfly garden go.
-However, last summer we went to Magic Wings Butterfly Conservatory in South Deerfield, MA, and that was so amazing that it dwarfed the garden at the MOS.
+However, last summer we went to Magic Wings Butterfly Conservatory in South Deerfield, MA, and that was so amazing that it dwarfed the garden at the MOS in comparison.

 We had a little downtime at the hostel then went out and wandered over to Chinatown.
 We found this sweet building covered with street art and went inside for dinner.
 The place was called China Pearl.
 The inside was your classic American Chinese food restaurant, but HUGE!
 They definitely do weddings and functions, and if they don't they should!
 Our servers brought our Dim Sum on a cart they we could choose from.
 It was spectacular.

 When we decided to find a bakery for dessert I don't think we thought we'd find something as yummy as 101 Bakery.
 A little hole in the wall place, you might just walk by, but oh so good!
 We got blueberry mousse, chocolate tiger cake, and tiramisu.
 Everything was delicious!